pyrsmk/Chernozem/README.markdown

     echo $container['foobar'];

 With the properties mode, you can't unset values, can't use `count()`, `foreach()`.
 With `Chernozem#toArray()`, no property will be returned, this is just compatible with the container behavior.

-Please note that value types are verified on-the-fly when a value is set.
-Per example, if you want to define the `foo` value, which already have the value `72` (an integer), with `hello!` then Chernozem will throw an exception because the new value has the wrong type.

 Services
 ========